ttiurani/hypercore-wasm-experiments/README.md

 - Open a Websocket to localhost:9000
 - Open a hypercore-protocol stream on the websocket
 - Open a channel for the key that was fetched before
+- Create a browser-side hypercore using as storage a proxy with a javascript [random-access-idb](https://github.com/random-access-storage/random-access-idb) implementation for the key that was fetched before
+- Replicate all data blocks from the server to the browser-side WASM hypercore, saving the content to IndexedDB
-- Load all data blocks, and display them on the page (as a string in a `pre` element)
+- Read all replicated blocks from the hypercore and display them on the page (as a string in a `pre` element)

 A Node.js server has the simple demo backend: